korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_03_OOP1/README.md

 which means our sequence can grow up to 32 characters, without needing to request additional allocation.

-Every time a StringBuilder needs to increase capacity, the data stored in the original storage, needs to get copied over to the larger storage area.
+Every time a StringBuilder needs to increase capacity, the data stored in the original storage needs to get copied over to the larger storage area.
 Let's see this in action.
 Let's append some text to our two empty StringBuilder objects.